-In March 2020, the World Health Organization declared the recent outbreak of a novel strain of COVID-19 to be a global pandemic.
+In March 2020, the World Health Organization declared the outbreak of COVID-19 to be a global pandemic.
 In response to the COVID-19 pandemic, emergency measures have been imposed by governments worldwide, including travel restrictions, restrictions on social activity and the shutdown of non-essential businesses.
 These measures have adversely impacted the global economy, disrupted global supply chains and created significant volatility and disruption of financial markets.
 Our company has not experienced an overall material adverse impact from the COVID-19 pandemic, as demand for the products and services that we provide has increased following the stay-at-home and remote work restrictions.
 While it is not currently possible to estimate the duration and severity of the COVID-19 pandemic or the adverse economic impact resulting from the preventative measures taken to contain or mitigate its outbreak, an extended period of global economic disruption could have a material adverse impact on our business, financial condition and results of operations in future periods, including with respect to, among other items, (i) our ability to access capital necessary to fund property and equipment additions, debt service requirements, acquisitions and other investment opportunities or other liquidity needs, (ii) the ability of our customers to pay for our products and services, (iii) our ability to maintain or increase our residential and business subscriber levels, (iv) our ability to offer attractive programming, particularly in consideration of the recent cancellation of numerous worldwide sporting events, and (v) the ability of our suppliers and vendors to provide products and services to us.
 We may also be adversely impacted by any government mandated regulations on our business that could be implemented in response to the COVID-19 pandemic and by fiscal deficits that result from measures taken to mitigate the adverse economic impacts of COVID-19, such as by imposing new taxes on the products and services we provide.
+For additional information regarding the impact of COVID-19 on our results of operations for the three and six months ended June 30, 2020, see Material Changes in Results of Operations below.